422

 SMTP Error 422: Recipient Mailbox Storage Exceeded

-Soft Bounce Medium Severity Mailbox RFC 5321
+Temporary failure Medium severity Mailbox RFC 5321

+SMTP Error 422 means “Recipient Mailbox Storage Exceeded.”
 The recipient mailbox has exceeded its storage limit and cannot accept new messages.
 This is a temporary failure that may resolve when the recipient frees up space by deleting old emails.

 SMTP code 422 indicates the recipient's mailbox has reached its storage quota and cannot accept additional messages.
 This is functionally similar to enhanced code 4.2.2 and is treated as a soft bounce because the condition may be temporary - the recipient might delete messages to free up space.